Inviting guest authors to contribute on a blog is a win-win situation for both the blog admin and the guest author.

 Here at ShoutMeLoud, we have already discussed how to create a WordPress blog for guest posting.
 Now, you’ll need something that can help you manage these guest posts.

-There are many WordPress plugins out there, which will help you to automate or make guest posting easier on your blog.
-When I say automate, it doesn’t meant that guest post will be automatically published, but plugins which will help you stream-line the process.
+There are many WordPress plugins out there which will help you automate, or make guest posting easier on your blog.
+When I say automate, it doesn’t mean that the guest post will be automatically published, it means that the plugins will help you streamline the guest blogging process.

-Best Guest Blogging plugins for WordPress
+Best Guest Blogging Plugins for WordPress

-Peter’s Collaboration Emails:
+2. Peter’s Collaboration E-mails

 This is a great WordPress plugin for guest posting.
-This plugin has many features.
-Like email notifications, etc.

 - When the contributor’s article changes to “draft” from “pending”, the contributor gets an email saying that his/her article has been changed to “draft” and gives him/her a link to edit the post and re-submit it.